mdn/content/files/en-us/web/css/webkit_extensions/index.md

 {{CSSRef}}

-Applications based on WebKit or Blink, such as Safari and Chrome, support several special extensions to [CSS](/en-US/docs/Web/CSS).
-These extensions are generally prefixed with `-webkit-`.
-Most `-webkit-` prefixed properties also work with an `-apple-` prefix.
-A few are prefixed with `-epub-`.
+User agents based on WebKit or Blink, such as Safari and Chrome, support several special extensions to [CSS](/en-US/docs/Web/CSS).
+These extensions are prefixed with `-webkit-`.

 ## -webkit-prefixed properties without standard equivalents